mcserverhosting-net/sitev2/content/faqs/dashboard.md

 3. Click on the "Upload" button.
 4. Upload the files.

-To connect to SFTP and work on or upload files, go to the server you want to edit, then access the Settings.
-Under "SFTP Details," you will find your connection information, which can also be found [here](https://mcserverhosting.net/faqs/how-to-access-files-using-winscp/).
+To connect to SFTP and work on or upload/download files, go to the server you want to edit, then access the Settings.
+Under "SFTP Details" you will find your connection information, which can also be found [here](https://mcserverhosting.net/faqs/how-to-access-files-using-winscp/).

 If you encounter any issues while using the application, please contact us in the support channel on Discord for assistance.